el-meyer/airship/README.md

 ## Documentation

-Please see the [reference manual](https://el-meyer.github.io/airship/) for more information on the usage of this package, or jump directly to the [vignette](https://el-meyer.github.io/airship/articles/AIRSHIP-vignette.html) or [example](https://el-meyer.github.io/airship/articles/Example1.html).
+Please see the [reference manual](https://el-meyer.github.io/airship/) for more information on the usage of this package.
+You can also directly jump to the [vignette](https://el-meyer.github.io/airship/articles/AIRSHIP-vignette.html) or one of the examples: [example1](https://el-meyer.github.io/airship/articles/Example1.html) and [example2](https://el-meyer.github.io/airship/articles/Example2.html).

 ## Funding